sabattle/CalypsoBot/README.md

 # Calypso

-Calypso is Discord bot built with [discord.js](https://github.com/discordjs/discord.js) that started out as a side project, but has now morphed into something much more.
-She is a multi-purpose bot with commands ranging from message deletion to random dog pics!
-Calypso was designed with flexibility in mind, making it very easy to modify existing features or add new ones.
-Currently a WIP.
+Calypso is a multipurpose Discord bot built with [discord.js](https://github.com/discordjs/discord.js).

 ## Features

-  * Moderation commands
+  * Moderation commands with optional logging
-  * Fun commands, including games
+  * Fun commands, including trivia
-  * Stream alerts
+  * General/utility commands
-  * Points system with weekly "crown"
+  * Points system with leaderboards and a rotating winner
-  * General commands
   * Cat & dog pics
   * Color system
-  * Secret reactions
+  * Per server customization
+  * And much more!

 ## Getting Started

-You can add Calypso to your server with [this](https://discordapp.com/oauth2/authorize?client_id=416451977380364288&scope=bot&permissions=2146958679) link!
+You can add Calypso to your server with [this](https://discordapp.com/oauth2/authorize?client_id=416451977380364288&scope=bot&permissions=281242711) link!
 Alternatively, you can feel free to clone this repo and host the bot yourself.
 ```
 git clone https://github.com/sabattle/Calypso
 ```